 At the beginning of my career, I was just like any other person trying to grasp the ins and outs of using a digital camera.
 I got stuck on what settings to use and how to navigate manual mode.
-But then I came across a 35mm camera and started tinkering with it, applying everything I had happened to learn about film photography at university.
+But then I came across a 35mm camera and started tinkering with it, applying everything I had happened to learn about why one would shoot film photography at university.

 My friend and I planned weekly trips during which we would challenge ourselves to use only film cameras to document our travels.
 We had to learn to take a step back and really think about what kind of image we wanted to create before we took each shot.
 We had to consider composition, light, subject placement, and (most importantly) our settings before clicking the shutter.